-As of March 31, 2016, our cash and cash equivalents were \$299.7 million.
-Based on our current operating plans, we expect that our existing cash and cash equivalents will be sufficient to fund our anticipated level of operations into the beginning of 2018.
+As of June 30, 2016, our cash, cash equivalents and marketable securities were \$272.3 million.
+Based on our current operating plans, we expect that our existing cash, cash equivalents and marketable securities will be sufficient to fund our anticipated level of operations into late 2017.
 Our current operating plan does not contemplate other development activities we may pursue or that all of the currently planned activities will proceed at the same pace, or that all of the activities will be fully initiated or completed during that time.
 We may use available capital resources sooner than we expect under our current operating plan.
 In addition, our operating plan may change.
 We may need or choose to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches.
 In any event, we expect to require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
 Raising funds in the current economic environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or in light of specific strategic considerations.